tempv02final/Mausebunker-bend/README.md

 A short VR "Inception-like" VR experience

-##Overview
+## Overview
 Welcome to the Mäusebunker Bend, a short but powerful "inception-like" VR experience that bends this brutalist building up and over your head.

 A great experience for VR newbies to showcase the power of virtual reality, binaural audio, and Photogrammetry reconstruction.

-##Features
+## Features
 - world bending and cinematic music to establish an awe-spiring atmosphere.

 - a detailed photogrammetry scan of the famous Mäusebunker , which is at risk of being demolished.

 - binaural audio capture on site for extra immersion

-##Credits
+## Platform
+SteamVR

+## Credits
 - Created by Shahriar Shahrabi and Azad Balabanian

 - VR Development: Shahriar Shahrabi and Azad Balabanian